weizhiao/rust-elfloader/README.md

 [mini-loader](https://github.com/weizhiao/elf_loader/tree/main/mini-loader) is implemented based on the `elf_loader` library. mini-loader can load and execute elf files, and currently only supports `x86_64`.

 # TODO
-* Support more CPU instruction sets (currently only supports `AArch64`, `Riscv64`, `X86-64`).
+* Support more CPU instruction sets.
-* Improve support for `DT_FLAGS` flag bits.
-* Improve comments and documentation.
-* Add support for more instruction sets in the example mini-loader.
-* Add more performance tests and correctness tests.
 * Further optimize performance using portable simd.
 ...